python/cpython/Doc/c-api/bytearray.rst

 .. cfunction:: PyObject* PyByteArray_FromStringAndSize(const char *string, Py_ssize_t len)

-   Create a new bytearray object from *string* and it's length, *len*.
+   Create a new bytearray object from *string* and its length, *len*.
 On failure, *NULL* is returned.